-We continually assess the risks of modern slavery and human trafficking occurring within our business and our supply chains.
+As part of our supplier due diligence, assurance and compliance process, we regularlyy assess the risks of modern slavery and human trafficking occurring within our business and our supply chains.
+Before a supplier can be on-boarded at SEGRO, suppliers must satisfactorily respond to a number of carefully considered questions relating to modern slavery and their practices.
+These questions are regularly reviewed by both the Group Legal and Procurement teams, with suppliers asked to respond each year in order to continue as a supplier to the business.
 Our previous statements detail the due diligence process we undertook to assess the risks of modern slavery and human trafficking occurring within our business and supply chain.
 In addition, the preventative measures we have undertaken most recently are outlined below.